zetkin/express-zetkin-auth/README.md

 authorization with the Zetkin Platform.
 It contains middleware functions and endpoint handlers for:

-* Storing and retrieving Zetkin API ticket from cookies
+* Storing and retrieving Zetkin API token from cookies
-* Validating ticket ahead of endpoints that require it
+* Validating token ahead of endpoints that require it
 * Redirecting to, and handling redirects back from Zetkin Platform login flow
 * Logging out, destroying session and clearing cookie